kasonchan/scalameetups/scalameetup3/README.md

 val plusOne = (x: Int) => x + 1
 ```
-- Methods can take no parameters.
+- Functions can take no parameters.

 We can also define a method to return a function (algorithm).
 ```scala